 Section 2

-Liability for and determination of royalty
+[][Determination of Royalties and Payments under the Exploitation Contract]

 Regulation 64

-[Royalty payment]
+Royalty payment

-A Contractor, from the date of commencement of Commercial Production, shall pay a royalty in respect of the Mineral-bearing ore sold or removed without sale from the Contract Area as determined pursuant to paragraph 1 of Section 8 of the Annex to the Agreement in accordance with the applicable Standard.
-[This regulation is without prejudice to article 10, paragraph 3, of Annex III to the Convention.]
+A Contractor, from the date of commencement of Commercial Production, shall pay a royalty in respect of the Mineral-bearing ore sold [,during the time of reduction, sold,] or removed without sale from the Contract Area as determined pursuant to paragraph 1 of Section 8 of the Annex to the Agreement in accordance with the applicable Standard.
+[This regulation is without prejudice to article 11, paragraph 3, of Annex III to the Convention.]

 Regulation 64bis